SysKitTeam/docs-point/governance-and-automation/automated-workflows/minimum-number-of-owners-admin.md

 # Minimum Number of Owners

+Syskit Point detects workspaces that don't have enough owners which can make your workspaces less secure and difficult to manage.

 A predefined policy - **Minimum 2 Owners** - is located on the Policies screen.
 Click the **Edit (1)** icon to view all defined options for the policy.